-If you've never had beef short ribs before, you're missing out on one of life's great pleasures.
-Beef short ribs are a very flavorful, delectable, tender, soft pot roast but the meat is on a handy stick for your eating convenience.
-This can be made ahead of any meal and just reheated in the oven.
+If you've never had beef short ribs before, you're missing out on life's great pleasures.
+Beef short ribs are a very flavorful, delectable, tender, soft pot roast.
+Still, the meat is on a handy stick for your eating convenience.
+This recipe can be made ahead and just reheated in the oven.

 Back in the village (of San Martino that is), the ribs are cooked in clay pots.
 Not really sure what it is about locally made, clay pots that provide food such incredible flavors.
 But although the ribs can be made in a still pot, they will never have the flavor that they get from clay.
 It could be that the food know that the pot was made from the same earth where the cook is standing or the noble animal from which they came from.
 Or it could be the "lead" in the clay ;-).
 Either way, who cares?
 Try it cooking on clay pots slowly and always drinking San Martino wine while you are doing it.
 The food, I promise, will taste so much better.